onmax/sentimental-analysis/README.md

 # Sentimental analysis in sentences

 The main goal of this assigment is to analyze sentiment in sentences.
-For this purpose, we had use the following technologies:
+For this purpose, we have used the following technologies:

 - JADE (Java)
 - Google Cloud